April 2007Professionalism

 France's Chance: After a quarter-century of drift Nicolas Sarkozy offers the

-, The Economist.
+best hope of reform, The Economist.
 "He is the only candidate brave enough

 to advocate the 'rupture' with its past that France needs after so many